SKIP TO PAGE CONTENT

 AI Certificates for All Computing Majors at A&M-SA

-1. Undergraduate AI Certificate with the following required courses
+1. Undergraduate AI Certificate with the three required courses

 • CSCI 4313 Artificial Intelligence